squirephp/squire/README.md

 ## Need Help?

-🐞 If you spot a bug with Squire, please [submit a detailed issue](https://github.com/squirephp/squire/issues/new), and wait for assistance.
+🐞 If you spot a bug with this package, please [submit a detailed issue](https://github.com/squirephp/squire/issues/new), and wait for assistance.

 🤔 If you have a question or feature request, please [start a new discussion](https://github.com/squirephp/squire/discussions/new).

-🔐 If you discover a vulnerability within Squire, please review our [security policy](https://github.com/squirephp/squire/blob/main/SECURITY.md).
+🔐 If you discover a vulnerability within the package, please review our [security policy](https://github.com/squirephp/squire/blob/main/SECURITY.md).